What is the demand for coffee in Europe?

 Other large importers of green coffee beans are Belgium, Spain, France and the United Kingdom.
 In 2016, Belgium imported 268 thousand tonnes of green coffee from developing countries.
 Spain’s imports reached 237 thousand tonnes, while French imports amounted to 183 thousand tonnes and the United Kingdom imported 173 thousand tonnes.

-In 2016, total production of roasted coffee in Europe had a value of over €11 million.
+In 2016, total production of roasted coffee in Europe had a value of over €11 billion.
 Italy and Germany are the main producers of roasted coffee, with respective shares of 37% and 16%.
 France (12%) and Spain (9%) are other large European players.

 - Read more about the importance of the coffee-roasting industry and the history of coffee in Europe on the website of the European Coffee Federation.

 - See our country-specific studies for coffee for more information on roasting and blend preferences in different European countries.
 Use this information to identify your best target market(s) in relation to your product offer.
 We offer information about following countries: France, Belgium, the Netherlands, Italy, Germany, Finland and the United Kingdom.

 - For your own research note that coffee is traded under specific trade codes.
 The Harmonized Commodity Description and Coding System for green and roasted coffee used by the Eurostat include: 090112, 090111, 090122, 090121.